-Two sessions are held annually as the Bull's-Eye 4-H Club at Hervida 4-H Camp near Waterford, Ohio.
+Two sessions are held annually as the Bull’s-Eye 4-H Club at Hervida 4-H Camp near Waterford, Ohio.
 Members can participate in one or both sessions in a year.
-A session has approximately 7 meetings.
-Members must attend half of a session's shooting meetings for completion.
-The Spring Session is held almost every Sunday afternoon from mid-March through mid-May.
-The Fall Session is from mid-October through the end of November on almost every Sunday afternoon.
+A session has approximately six meetings.
+Members must attend half of a session’s shooting meetings for completion.
+The Spring Session is held from March to May and the Fall Session is from October to November.
+Rain or shine, the meetings are held on Sunday afternoons.

 All shooting equipment and supplies are provided including guns, bows, ammunition, targets and safety equipment.
 Only in advanced disciplines may members use their own guns and bows.
 Members may choose to bring their own eye and ear protection, or use those provided.

-Members pay $5 with completed enrollment, health and release forms which are due by a session's third meeting.
-Families are asked to supply refreshments, support community service projects and help with fund raising activities as determined by club members.
+Members pay $5 with completed enrollment, health, and release forms.
+Families are asked to supply refreshments, support community service projects, and help with fund raising activities as determined by club members.

-The program is supported by local donations of cash, supplies and equipment as well as grant funding.
-Major funding is provided by the National Rifle Association Foundation through the Mid-Ohio Valley Friends of NRA Banquet.
-Donations are accepted through the Washington County 4-H Shooting Sports Program, c/o OSU Extension, 202 Davis Avenue, Marietta, OH 45750 or by calling Teresa Stone at 740-525-4980.
+The program is supported by donations of cash, supplies, and equipment as well as grant funding.
+Major funding is provided by the National Rifle Association Foundation through the Mid-Ohio Valley Friends of NRA Chapter.
+Donations are accepted through the Washington County 4-H Shooting Sports Program, c/o OSU Extension, 1115 Gilman Avenue, Marietta, OH 45750; 740-376-7431.

 Click here for answers in the Ohio 4-H Shooting Sports Brochure.

 The 4-H Shooting Sports Program was introduced nationally in 1980.
 Ohio 4-H Youth Development implemented the program in April 1992.
-Washington County held the first meeting of a 4-H shooting sports club in October 1992 and the program has grown each year since then.
+The first meeting of a Washington County 4-H shooting sports club was held in October 1992 and the program has grown each year since then.